raspberrypilearning/stress-ball/en/step_6.md

 ## Add a better sound effect

-Now you're going to add a better sound effect to your stress ball.
+Now, you will add a better sound effect to your stress ball.

 --- no-print ---
-Watch this short video which shows what to do next.
+Watch this short video, which shows what to do next.

 ![screenshot](images/balls-step6.gif)

-Now follow each task given below.
+Now, follow each task given below.
 --- /no-print ---

 --- task ---
-Click on the **sounds** tab.
+Click on the **Sounds** tab.

 ![screenshot](images/balls-sound-tab.png)